 6 – Belize

-Another tiny country of Central America, right below Mexico’s Yucatan Peninsula, Belize is mainly famous for scuba divers.
-This is due to its Great Blue Hole, the largest in the world with a diameter of 200 m!
+Another tiny Central American country, right below Mexico’s Yucatán Peninsula, Belize is mainly famous among scuba divers.
+This is due to its Great Blue Hole, the largest in the world, measuring 200 m in diameter!
 While most scuba divers looking for a luxury vacation will stay on Ambergris Caye, backpackers touring Central America gather in Caye Caulker.
-While the day trips to the Great Blue Hole became increasingly expensive over the years, diving in the Hol Chan Marine Reserve, located between Caye Caulker and Ambergris, remains affordable.
+While day trips to the Great Blue Hole have become increasingly expensive over the years, diving in the Hol Chan Marine Reserve, located between Caye Caulker and Ambergris, remains affordable.

 Prices in Caye Caulker